BIDS/repro-case-studies/case-studies/omesnard.md

 *References*:
+- Barba, L. A. (13 December 2012).
+"Reproducibility PI Manifesto", 10.6084/m9.figshare.104539.
+Presentation for a talk given at the ICERM workshop "Reproducibility in Computational and Experimental Mathematics".
+Published on figshare under CC-BY.
 - Bhalla, A. P. S., Bale, R., Griffith, B. E., & Patankar, N. A. (2013).
 A unified mathematical framework and an adaptive numerical method for fluid–structure interaction with rigid, deforming, and elastic bodies.
 Journal of Computational Physics, 250, 446-476.
 - Krishnan, A., Socha, J. J., Vlachos, P. P., & Barba, L. A. (2014).
 Lift and wakes of flying snakes.
 Physics of Fluids, 26(3), 031901.
 - Taira, K., & Colonius, T. (2007).
 The immersed boundary method: a projection approach.
 Journal of Computational Physics, 225(2), 2118-2137.